nodet/dowml/README.md

 Using data assets in Watson Studio as an intermediate step alleviate all these issues:

-- Once the model has been uploaded to WS, it will be reused for subsequent jobs without the need to upload it again.
+- Once the model has been uploaded to Watson Studio, it will be reused for subsequent jobs without the need to upload it again.

 - The job requests refer to the files indirectly, via URLs.
 Therefore, they don't take much space, and listing the jobs doesn't imply to download the content of the files.

-- Uploading to WS is done through specialized code that doesn't just send a single request.
+- Uploading to Watson Studio is done through specialized code that doesn't just send a single request.
 Rather, it divides the upload in multiple reasonably sized chunks that each are uploaded individually, with restart if necessary.
 Uploading big files is therefore much less prone to failure.